Carl Grimes: Television series

-Carl is Lori and Rick Grimes' son and Judith's elder half-brother.
+Carl is Lori and Rick Grimes' son and Judith's elder half-brother (or brother, depending on whether Judith's father is Rick or Shane).
 Carl loved both his parents, even though they began to have marital issues.
 Upon learning of his father's shooting days before the outbreak, he is devastated, even wanting to give a blood transfusion to help which his mother talks him out of.
 When the outbreak begins, Shane Walsh and Lori take him to the supposed safe zone in Atlanta.
 On the way there, he is told that his father is dead, and he gradually began to accept it but had little time to mourn.
 On the way to Atlanta when traffic is backed up Carl, Lori and Shane meet Carol, Ed and their daughter Sophia who Carl quickly becomes friends with.
 They set up camp with other survivors on the outskirts of Atlanta, Carl begins to look at Shane as a father figure, as he does various activities with him such as fishing and learns some survival skills from him, but appeared to be oblivious to Shane and Lori's ongoing sexual relationship.
 Carl and Rick are both ambidextrous.